Magenic/petshop_kubernetes/README.md

 # petshop_kubernetes

-These repositories are the implementations that corresponds to a series of Whitepapers written to detail how developed can take a legacy ASP.NET application, developed as a monolith, and redesign, re-architect, and re-platform them to run as a cloud-native application using microservices architecture and Kubernetes.
+These repositories are the implementations that correspond to a series of whitepapers written to detail how developers can take a legacy ASP.NET application, developed as a monolith, and redesign, re-architect, and re-platform it to run as a cloud-native application using microservices architecture and Kubernetes.

 An introduction to the series can be found here on the Google Cloud Platform Blog: